jotech/gapseq/docs/database/biomassReaction.md

 # Biomass Reactions

-The biomass reaction is an essential part in Flux Balance Analysis of microbial growth.
+The biomass reaction is an essential part in Flux Balance Analysis of cell growth.
 The composition of the biomass reaction (i.e. stoichiometry of molecular cell constituents) should ideally reflect the molecular makeup of the organism of interest.

 ## Biomass reaction presets